 See Related: Strange Foods in America You Should Try

 9. Eat World-Famous Deep Dish Pizza

 Chicagoans and New Yorkers have a bone to pick with one another about pizza.
 New Yorkers like their easy-to-eat-while-walking thin crust while Chicagoans clamor for deep-dish.
-Our type of pizza is different than your average pizza because it has a deep crust that is usually stuffed with gooey cheese.
+Our pizza type differs from your average pizza because it has a deep crust, usually stuffed with gooey cheese.

 The deep-dish pizza was invented in the 1940s at Pizzeria Uno and has been a Chicago staple ever since.
-If you’re looking for a cheesy, filling meal, deep-dish pizza is the way to go.
+Deep-dish pizza is the way to go if you’re looking for a cheesy, filling meal.
 Just don’t call it a casserole to a local.

 And, if you’re in Chicago, you might as well try the world-famous deep-dish pizza from Pizzeria Uno, Giordano’s, or Lou Malnati’s.
-If you ask me, Giordano’s is the best, though locals get pretty heated about whether Lou’s is better than Giordano’s or vice versa.
-Obviously, we have a lot of strong food-based opinions.
+Giordano’s is the best, though locals get pretty heated about whether Lou’s is better than Giordano’s or vice versa.
+We have a lot of strong food-based opinions.

 10. The Art Institute of Chicago